htnghi/intern_pheno_nnets/README.md

-## Deep Nerual Networks for Phenotype Prediction
+## Deep Neural Networks for Phenotype Prediction

-This project is about trying and testing deep neural networks for predicting phenotype from genotype datasets (SNPs dataset).
+This internship project is about trying and testing deep neural networks for predicting phenotype from genotype datasets (SNPs dataset).
 The target is a comparison between deep neural network models in phenotype prediction.

-### Overview - implemented models
+### Overview - Implemented Models
 So far, have done the implementation of MLP, CNN, RNN with Pytorch.
 All models are tuned using Optuna.

 - [x] MLP implemented by Pytorch with Additive Encoding